 If you have comments about the technical accuracy, content, or organization of this publication, contact SGI.
 Be sure to include the title and document number of the publication with your comments.
 (Online, the document number is located in the front matter of the publication.
 In printed publications, the document number is located at the bottom of each page.)

-You can contact SGI in any of the following ways:
+You can contact SGI in either of the following ways:

-• Send e-mail to the following address:

-techpubs@sgi.com

-- Contact your customer service representative and ask that an incident be filed in the SGI incident tracking system. - Send mail to the following address:
+- Send e-mail to the following address: techpubs@sgi.com - Contact your customer service representative and ask that an incident be filed in the SGI incident tracking system: